dipien/releases-hub-gradle-plugin/README.md

 * Creates the `headBranch` (if not exists)
 * Merge from the `baseBranch` to the `headBranch`
-* Upgrade all the dependencies on the `dependenciesFilesPaths`
+* Upgrade all the dependencies on the `dependenciesClassNames`
 * Commit all the modified files
 * Push the previous commit to the `headBranch`
 * Create a pull request from the `headBranch` to the `baseBranch`